Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties

-\begin{corollary} If $X$ and $Y$ are complete $P$-toroidal embeddings of $P/H$ then $V(X)=V(Y)$. \end{corollary} \begin{proof} Thanks to Lemma~\ref{lemma:toroidalexist} there exists a complete $P$-toroidal embedding equipped with $P$-equivariant maps to $X$ and to $Y$.
+\begin{theorem} If $X$ and $Y$ are complete $P$-toroidal embeddings of $P/H$ then $V(X)=V(Y)$. \end{theorem} \begin{proof} Thanks to Lemma~\ref{lemma:toroidalexist} there exists a complete $P$-toroidal embedding equipped with $P$-equivariant maps to $X$ and to $Y$.
 Hence we may suppose that there is a $P$-equivariant morphism $\varphi\colon X\to Y$.
-In this situation \cite[Theorem 4.1]{Kn91} implies that each cone $\Cone_Z$ of $\Fan_L(X)$ is contained in the cone $\Cone_{\varphi(Z)}$ of $\Fan_L(Y)$.
+In this situation \cite[Theorem~5.1]{Kn91} implies that for any $L$-orbit $Z$ of $X$ the cone $\Cone_Z$ of $\Fan_L(X)$ is contained in the cone $\Cone_{\varphi(Z)}$ of $\Fan_L(Y)$.